Home Insurance in Canada 2025

 • Personal Liability

 When deciding on what options you want to include in your coverage package, it all comes down to your level of protection and comfort.
-If you are ok with some out-of-pocket expenses and are not overly worried about something adverse happening at your property, you may opt for less expensive options.
+If you are comfortable with covering some out-of-pocket expenses and are less concerned about potential incidents, a more basic and affordable policy may suit your needs.
 However, If you have a home that you are very worried about something happening in, a more comprehensive package may fit your needs better.
 If your house is older as well, it will be more likely that something adverse occurs, making comprehensive insurance that much more important.

 Intact InsuranceIntact Home Insurance